 The Burning of Old Bartle

-The Burning of Old Bartle is an annual ceremony held in the village of West Witton near Leyburn in Wensleydale which usually takes place after sunset in the evening on the Saturday closest to St. Bartholomew's Day in August.
+The Burning of Old Bartle is an annual event held in the village of West Witton near Leyburn in Wensleydale which usually takes place after sunset in the evening on a Saturday close to St. Bartholomew's Day in late August.

-The tradition sees locals carrying an effigy of "Old Bartle" or "Owd Bartle" through the village while pausing for doorstep drinks at selected houses along the way.
-A verse about the pursuit and fate of Old Bartle is chanted and between stops an antler adorned rustic "green man" styled figure with pipes plays an eiree tune.
-Once outside the village the effigy is burned, but the revelries continue in to the night..
+Following a country gala and fell running races held during the day nightfall sees locals carrying an effigy of "Old Bartle" or "Owd Bartle" (pictured above) through the village while pausing for doorstep drinks at selected houses along the way.
+An ancient verse about the pursuit and fate of the victim is chanted and on some occassions an antler adorned rustic "green man" styled figure has on pipes been known to play an eiree tune.
+At the edge of the village the effigy is burned, but the revelries continue in to the night.

-Another theory holds that Old Bartle was a sheep rustling ne'er do well (or perhaps simply just an innocent victim?) who fell out of favour with his peers and came to a grisly end.
-The doggerel chanted tells of some kind of chase taking in Penhill and other local landmarks, with Bartle succombing to various terrible injuries before being finished off just outside the village.
+Another theory holds that Old Bartle was a sheep rustling ne'er do well (or perhaps just an innocent patsy?) who fell out of favour with his peers and came to a grisly end.
+The doggerel chanted tells of a long chase taking in Penhill and other local landmarks, with Bartle succombing to various terrible injuries with great pain and suffering being inflicted before being finished off by a bloodthirsty mob.

 So goes the verse: "At Grassgill End we’ll make his end.."